NYC Dive Bar Says It Will Kick Out Anyone Who Uses the Word 'Literally'

 “Anybody who knows me knows I’m a feminist who supports women’s rights and is 100 percent behind this whole ‘Me Too’ thing,” he told Grub Street.
 “I guess people will find an issue in anything.”

 Er, OK.
-Anyway, the Continental happens to be in a neighborhood that’s teeming with over a dozen other options for getting hammered, so if you're really desperate to pepper your sentences with the L-word, you can always go to literally any other bar that won’t police your language so hawkishly.
+Anyway, the Continental happens to be in a neighbourhood that’s teeming with over a dozen other options for getting hammered, so if you're really desperate to pepper your sentences with the L-word, you can always go to literally any other bar that won’t police your language so hawkishly.
 (Sorry.)